SFJAZZ Center

 The SFJAZZ Center is an all-ages music venue in the Hayes Valley neighborhood of San Francisco, California, that opened in January 2013.
-It is considered the "first free-standing building in America built for jazz performance and education."
-It is home to SFJAZZ, a not-for-profit organization that both presents and facilitates jazz education in the San Francisco Bay Area.
-SFJAZZ has, since 1983, produced the San Francisco Jazz Festival, and since 2004, the SFJAZZ Collective.
+It is recognized as the "first free-standing building in America specifically built for jazz performance and education."
+It is home to SFJAZZ, a not-for-profit organization dedicated to presenting and facilitating jazz education in the San Francisco Bay Area.
+Since 1983, SFJAZZ has produced the San Francisco Jazz Festival, and since 2004, the SFJAZZ Collective.
 The SFJAZZ season, in addition to the SFJAZZ-produced San Francisco Jazz Festival and Summer Sessions, includes over 400 performances annually in the San Francisco Bay Area.

-The building was designed by Mark Cavagnero Associates, and cost $64 million to complete.
-The performance space is the Robert N. Miner Auditorium, with a sound system by Meyer Sound Laboratories.
-The Center features murals by Sandow Birk and Elyse Pignolet.
+Mark Cavagnero Associates designed the building at a cost of $64 million.
+The primary performance space is the Robert N. Miner Auditorium, with a sound system provided by Meyer Sound Laboratories.
+The Center features murals by artists Sandow Birk and Elyse Pignolet.